Skip to main content

 Notification Filtering

-In the mobile app, you can filter notifications by minimum priority:
+In the mobile app, you can filter notifications by priority threshold:

 3. Save settings

-Example: Set minimum priority to 4 for critical-only alerts on your phone.
+Example: Set threshold to P2 for critical-only alerts on your phone.

 Notification Sounds